 Nautilus receives additional loan under secured loan facility

-Pursuant to the Loan Agreement, the Company has issued to the Lender an additional 2,792,096 warrants of the Company in connection with the US$650,000 loan.
+Pursuant to the Loan Agreement, the Company has issued to the Lender an additional 1,503,436 warrants of the Company in connection with the US$350,000 loan.
 Each such warrant entitles the Lender to purchase one common share of the Company at a price of C$0.17 for a period of five years from the date of issuance of the warrant.

-To date the Company has issued a total of 56,701,028 share purchase warrants to the Lender in connection with loans totaling US$13,200,000.
+To date the Company has issued a total of 58,204,464 share purchase warrants to the Lender in connection with loans totaling US$13,550,000.
 Pursuant to the Loan Agreement, share purchase warrants are issued on the basis of one warrant for each US$0.2328 of principal amount of loan advanced.

 The Company may draw loans under the Loan Agreement on a monthly basis, which shall bear interest at 8% per annum, payable bi-annually in arrears.
 Advances of loans are subject to, among other things, the Lender's ongoing review and approval of the Company's monthly operational budget.
 All loans have a maturity date of January 8, 2019.
 The Company will be entitled to pre-pay, in whole but not in part, the loans at any time prior to maturity, by paying 108% of the outstanding principal of the loans plus accrued and unpaid interest.